tiiuae/ros2_gremsy/README.md

 - Create a launch file and parameters file for the package.
 - Verify other models working with this package
 - Add TF publishing
-- Add other topics for controlling gimbal, for instance Quaternion.
+- Add other topics for controlling gimbal.

 # References
 [gSDK](https://github.com/Gremsy/gSDK)